Every applicant must have a combination of training and/or professional experience before they are eligible to apply for Chartered Geographer status.

 Framework of competencies

 The Society has developed a framework of competencies to assist those looking to apply for Chartered Geographer status, in line with other equivalent professional accreditations.
-It is intended to assist individuals understand both how geographical skills and knowledge are applied in the workplace, and the range of evidence to include in applications.
+It is intended to assist individuals understand both how geographical knowledge, skills and understanding are applied in the workplace, and the range of evidence to include in applications.
 Some organisations may also want to use the framework within internal development structures.

 This framework has been developed through consultation with representatives from a number of organisations, initially with the consultancy firm Atkins.